 Hemorrhoids are an uncomfortable medical condition that is quite common, with some studies indicating that up to 90% of the population will experience the condition in some form during their lifetime.
-Each particular sufferer’s case ofis different, however, as the type and severity of hemroids can
+Each particular sufferer’s case of hemroids is different, however, as the type and severity of hemroids can vary.

-There are essentially two types of: internal and external.
+There are essentially two types of hemorrhoids: internal and external.
 Internal hemorrhoids are those hemroids which occur in the anal canal and rectum, while external hemroids occur outside the anal canal, near the anal opening.

 Internal Hemorrhoids: The Four Stages

 Internal hemroids can be classified by severity into four distinct stages.
 Effective treatment of internal hemroids will vary according to the severity or stage of the hemorrhoids.

 With stage I internal hemorrhoids, the hemroids are still in the interior anal canal and protrusion or prolapse has not occurred.
 Itching may occur in this stage, and the internal hemroids may actually be mistaken for anal fissures.

 Stage II internal hemroids are similar to Stage I internal hemorrhoids except with Stage II bleeding is also a common symptom.
 Additionally, prolapse, the condition where the internal hemorrhoids sag and protrude from the anal opening, also occurs, especially after a bowel movement.
 The tissue reverts back to its original position, however, without any intervention.
 In general, increasing the fiber intake in your diet is an effective option for treating internal hemorrhoids in this stage of severity.